How To Remove Scratches From A Windshield

 Work in circular patterns up and down the scratched area cautiously, with minimal pressure.
 Don’t buff for too long in one spot either, as it might get hot, in which case you might damage your windshield.

-You might have to repeat the process multiple times, but if it was a slight scratch, you should observe it disappear entirely.
+You might have to repeat the process multiple times, but if it was a minor scratch, you should observe it vanish entirely.

 Step 5: Clean The Window

-Finish by spraying the windshield with glass cleaner again and wiping it spotless with the microfiber towel.
+Finish by spraying the windshield with glass cleaner again and wiping it immaculate with the microfiber cloth.

 Tips For Preventing Future Scratches